| The resins used vary. The earliest resins used, back in the 1960s,

 While new yacht brochures will go to some lengths to tell

-you about the exotic woods used in the interior, or the
+you about the exotic woods used in the interior, the Corian

 |